Saving Early and Increasing Contributions

 Just ask Flat-Dollar Fred, Percentage Patty, Increasing Irene and Saver Steve — four employees who started saving at the same time but had contrasting results due to different saving habits.

-Flat-Dollar Fred simply saved the same, flat dollar amount — with no increases over time and no regard for inflation or salary increases.
+Flat-Dollar Fred simply saved the same, flat dollar amount with no increases over time and no regard for inflation or salary increases.

-Did you notice the large margin between Patty's and Irene's account balances at retirement in the graph below?
-Percentage increases make a difference!
+Did you notice the large margin between Patty’s and Irene’s account balances at retirement in the graph below?
+Percentage increases can make a difference!

 Benefits of Regular Increases vs Static Contributions